 There’s something to be said for simplicity.
 Not that a good whiskey should always be simple, it just doesn’t have to be complex to be good.
 And that’s how I feel about Wild Turkey 101 Rye in a nutshell.
 It’s simple and it’s good.

-Now both simple and good are without a doubt subjective words.
-So what do I mean exactly?
-It’s like this … Wild Turkey 101 Rye is a fantastic sipper when you’re looking for a whiskey that’s neither too spicy, nor too sweet, but just enough of both to keep you wanting more.
-There are some whiskeys out there that attempt to accomplish this through dilution – 101 Rye is not one of them (at least the bottles I’ve had).
+Now, both simple and good are without doubt subjective words.
+So, what do I mean exactly?
+It’s like this … Wild Turkey 101 Rye is a fantastic sipper when you’re looking for a whiskey that’s neither too spicy nor too sweet, but just enough of both to keep you wanting more.
+There are some whiskeys out there that attempt to accomplish this through dilution.
+101 Rye isn’t one of them (at least the bottles I’ve had).
 You get full flavor without being overwhelmed by often dominating herbal rye notes or rich bourbon-like vanilla and toffee.

 Tasted neat in a Glencairn after a few minutes rest …

-Nose: light vanilla, lemon cookies, fresh bread, hints of musty/funky oak, light mint
+Nose: light vanilla, lemon cookie, fresh bread, hints of musty/funky oak, faint mint

 Taste: vanilla, lemon-lime soda, light musty oak, baked goods (lemon squares, sugar cookies, rice crispy treats), slight floral & minty spice

-Finish: medium in duration, easy warmth, vanilla, simple syrup, fading citrus with waves of light baking spice
+Finish: medium in duration with easy warmth – vanilla, simple syrup, fading citrus with waves of light baking spice

-Overall: If you’re looking for a light and easy whiskey with decent proof and full flavor, I highly recommend Wild Turkey 101 Rye.
+Overall: If you’re looking for a light and enjoyable whiskey with decent proof and full flavor, I highly recommend Wild Turkey 101 Rye.
 It’s an easy sipper, pairs well with food, and has enough uniqueness to set it apart from other “barely legal” Kentucky straight rye whiskeys in its price tier.
 As for other Wild Turkey rye expressions, the next step up would likely be Russell’s Reserve 6-year Rye, or even better, Russell’s Reserve Single Barrel Rye.
 Somewhat different whiskeys, though.
-As for this great little rye sipper, I’m giving it a B-.